Montgomery County, North Carolina: 2000 census

 There were 9,848 households, out of which 31.00% had children under the age of 18 living with them, 55.60% were married couples living together, 12.40% had a female householder with no husband present, and 27.00% were non-families.
 24.10% of all households were made up of individuals, and 10.70% had someone living alone who was 65 years of age or older.
 The average household size was 2.61 and the average family size was 3.080.

 In the county, the population was spread out, with 24.90% under the age of 18, 9.00% from 18 to 24, 28.50% from 25 to 44, 23.60% from 45 to 64, and 14.00% who were 65 years of age or older.
 The median age was 37 years.
 For every 100 females there were 102.60 males.
 For every 100 females age 18 and over, there were 100.60 males.

 The median income for a household in the county was $32,903, and the median income for a family was $39,616.
 Males had a median income of $27,832 versus $21,063 for females.
 The per capita income for the county was $16,505.
 About 10.90% of families and 15.40% of the population were below the poverty line, including 19.50% of those under age 18 and 17.80% of those age 65 or over.

+Law and government

-Government and politics
+Government

+The county's government is led by a board of commissioners, is responsible for levying taxes and appropriating county funds, issuing ordinances to regulate resident behavior, and overseeing county government administration.
+A county manager oversees most regular administrative activities and is responsible for executing the board's wishes.
-Montgomery County is a sustaining member of the regional Piedmont Triad Council of Governments.

-Montgomery County is located entirely in North Carolina's 8th congressional district.
-It was represented in the 115th United States Congress by Richard Hudson (R).
+Montgomery County is a member of the Piedmont Triad Council of Governments, a regional voluntary association of 12 counties, It is located entirely in the North Carolina Senate's 29th district, the North Carolina House of Representatives' 67th district, and North Carolina's 8th congressional district.
+It is represented in the 118th United States Congress by Mark Harris(R).

+Politics

+As of March 2022, 35.9 percent of registered voters in Montgomery County were Republicans, 34.1 percent were registered Democrats, and 29.4 percent were registered unaffiliated.

+Economy

+One of the United States' largest lumber mills, a Jordan Lumber & Supply facility, is located near Mt.
+Gilead.

+Transportation

+Interstate 73/Interstate 74 runs through the eastern portion of Montgomery County.
+The main east-to-west road route which crosses the county is North Carolina Highway 27.
+Freight rail service is run by the Aberdeen, Carolina and Western Railway, which operates an east-to-west line through the county which connects to Charlotte and Raleigh, and another which runs south to the Southern Pines/Pinehurst region.
+Corporate and private airplane facilities are provided by the Montgomery County Airport, located in the eastern portion of the county.